CV guidelines for full-time roles

 - Do not just list every duty of the job – make it relevant

-- You can include a list of the key skills with examples of where you have demonstrated them
+- Include a list of the key skills with examples of where you have demonstrated them

 - Choose 4-5 skills that match the job description and order by importance to the job